Reddit Censoring Positive Trump Content From ‘The Donald’ Forum, Report Claims

 Steve is also the one responsible for permanently axing the controversial “Pizzagate” forum from his site, and it was the public backlash he received from doing this that prompted him to modify comments left by pro-Trump Reddit users.

-Participants in the Huffman-directed backlash were targeting the CEO’s own Reddit account named “spez” with NSFW content, and Steve admitted that in response to these lewd, offensive messages, he decided to replace his own avatar name with those of the leaders of the pro-Trump forum “The_Donald”, thus sending them the vulgar content he had initially received.
+Participants in the Huffman-directed backlash were targeting the CEO’s own Reddit account named spez with NSFW content, and Steve admitted that in response to these lewd, offensive messages, he decided to replace his own avatar name with those of the leaders of the pro-Trump forum “The_Donald”, thus sending them the vulgar content he had initially received.

 Full Transcript: Reddit’s Steve Huffman says he’s really sorry for trolling Trump supporters https://t.co/H1OSu6GhG0 pic.twitter.com/p8YOZGU4p9